 Darwin has long been the most cosmopolitan of the country’s major cities and hugs the coastline of the Northern Territory.

 Thanks to its close proximity to other countries in the Indian Ocean, Darwin has been a transportation hub since its earliest days.

 Hobart is Australia’s second oldest city after Sydney and is the capital city of the Australian island of Tasmania.

 With a population of a mere 250,000 people, Hobart is small and intimate in comparison to larger mainland Australian cities, and offers many fine examples of Georgian and Victorian architecture.

 Isolated from other major cities, Perth has developed its own unique character and is the fourth-largest city and the capital of Western Australia.

 Located on Australia’s south-western coastline, even though the area has been inhabited for thousands of years, it still offers a youthful atmosphere and fun-loving attitude.
-If you tire of sightseeing, you can always enjoy online casino keno instead!
+If you tire of sightseeing, you can always enjoy online games instead!

 With a population of roughly 2 million people, Brisbane is the third-largest city in Australia after Sydney and Melbourne, and is the capital of the state of Queensland.

 Brisbane’s year-round warm climate, breath-taking scenery, and pleasant locals have made it the fastest-growing city in Australia.

 Melbourne is Australia’s second most populated city and is the capital of the state of Victoria.